 Experience local life on Ko Klang

 With countless islands and beaches to choose from, Krabi province is the perfect choice for sun-seekers.
 But if you do visit Krabi it’s worth taking time out away from the sand to see another side of local life.
 A short boat ride away from Krabi Town is the compact island of Ko Klang.
 You’ll find no dazzling beaches here or throngs of tourists, but you will find a fascinating island which is proud to show its culture to open-minded and respectful visitors.
 For over a decade, villagers on the island have been running a Community Based Tourism (CBT) project enabling visitors to learn about the way of life and the traditional fishing and farming techniques that are maintained on Ko Klang.
 Discerning travellers who do make time to visit Ko Klang will find fabulous food and a welcome as warm as anywhere you will find in Thailand.
-Find out more from Local Alike and Andaman Discoveries or stay overnight at Islanda Hideaway.
+Find out more from Local Alike and Andaman Discoveries or stay overnight at Islanda Hideaway Resort.

 Soak up the sun on Railay Beach